Chloroplast: Thylakoid structure

 Using a light microscope, it is just barely possible to see tiny green granules—which were named grana.
 With electron microscopy, it became possible to see the thylakoid system in more detail, revealing it to consist of stacks of flat thylakoids which made up the grana, and long interconnecting stromal thylakoids which linked different grana.

 In the transmission electron microscope, thylakoid membranes appear as alternating light-and-dark bands, 8.5 nanometers thick.

-For a long time, the three-dimensional structure of the thylakoid membrane system had been unknown or disputed.
+The three-dimensional structure of the thylakoid membrane system has been disputed.
 Many models have been proposed, the most prevalent being the helical model, in which granum stacks of thylakoids are wrapped by helical stromal thylakoids.
 Another model known as the 'bifurcation model', which was based on the first electron tomography study of plant thylakoid membranes, depicts the stromal membranes as wide lamellar sheets perpendicular to the grana columns which bifurcates into multiple parallel discs forming the granum-stroma assembly.
 The helical model was supported by several additional works, but ultimately it was determined in 2019 that features from both the helical and bifurcation models are consolidated by newly discovered left-handed helical membrane junctions.
 Likely for ease, the thylakoid system is still commonly depicted by older "hub and spoke" models where the grana are connected to each other by tubes of stromal thylakoids.

 Grana consist of a stacks of flattened circular granal thylakoids that resemble pancakes.
 Each granum can contain anywhere from two to a hundred thylakoids, though grana with 10–20 thylakoids are most common.
 Wrapped around the grana are multiple parallel right-handed helical stromal thylakoids, also known as frets or lamellar thylakoids.
 The helices ascend at an angle of ~20°, connecting to each granal thylakoid at a bridge-like slit junction.

 The stroma lamellae extend as large sheets perpendicular to the grana columns.
 These sheets are connected to the right-handed helices either directly or through bifurcations that form left-handed helical membrane surfaces.
 The left-handed helical surfaces have a similar tilt angle to the right-handed helices (~20°), but ¼ the pitch.
 Approximately 4 left-handed helical junctions are present per granum, resulting in a pitch-balanced array of right- and left-handed helical membrane surfaces of different radii and pitch that consolidate the network with minimal surface and bending energies.
 While different parts of the thylakoid system contain different membrane proteins, the thylakoid membranes are continuous and the thylakoid space they enclose form a single continuous labyrinth.